What are Read-athon Fundraisers?

 - Top Fundraising Classrooms – For the top one or two fundraising classrooms, students receive a pizza party or similar luncheon event.

-Read more about our how software will help your school or organization encourage your peer-to-peer participants to fundraise.
+Read more about how DoJiggy’s software will help your school or organization encourage your peer-to-peer participants to fundraise and find the right prizes for your school athon.

 Benefits of Readathons and Reading Fundraisers

 And in case you still aren’t convinced that a readathon fundraiser is right for your school, PTO or library fundraiser – take a a look at these unmatched benefits of hosting a Reading Challenge or reading fundraiser.
 Readathons are an excellent fundraising event for schools and PTOs as they:

 - Promote literacy and a love of reading books for children